alters-mit/magnebot/doc/api/actions/stop.md

 `from magnebot.stop import Stop`

-Stop the Magnebot's wheels at their current positions.
+Stop the Magnebot's wheels and joints at their current positions.

 ***